 But how do employees feel about being monitored with the wearables?
 The answer to that question is mixed.

 According to Conerstone OnDemand’s “State of Workplace Productivity Report” 2014 – 66% of employees are willing to use wearables tech if it enabled them to do their jobs better (up from 58% in 2013).
 It seems that the employees above are concerned about doing their jobs better not necessarily in getting healthier or in having their companies review their health data.
+Data collected on health is a sensitive topic – those handling and managing such data will likely want to use software solutions (learn more here) to help them process this data effectively and compliantly.
 Employees also seem to distinguish between aggregate data on the entire workforce (acceptable) and individual data of a single employee (not so acceptable).
 Employees want to know exactly what information will be collected, when it will be collected (during work hours, off-duty time), how it will be collected, who will see it, how will they see it, how the data will be used, how the data will be secured, etc. Do employees necessarily want to allow their bosses into the personal lives when they are not in the office – weekends, vacations, etc.?
 Can this employer endorsed use of wear tech meld the employee’s work and life into a lifestyle where “people analysis” determines decisions on career, hiring, performance, termination?

 Will “biometric CV’s” become as important as your resume?
 “Wearable technology will change how we recruit, interview, and onboard new employees” accordingly to Todd Maycunich, VP of Product Innovation TMP Worldwide.